new333333/test2/ssf/samples/portlet/readme.txt

 		<instanceable>true</instanceable>
 	</portlet>

-5. Edit <icecore source>/web/docroot/WEB-INF/liferay-display.xml and add the following:
+5. Edit <kablink source>/web/docroot/WEB-INF/liferay-display.xml and add the following:

 	<portlet id="ss_sample" />

-6. (Optional) Edit <icecore source>/web/docroot/WEB-INF/context/adapter-servlet.xml
+6. (Optional) Edit <kablink source>/web/docroot/WEB-INF/context/adapter-servlet.xml
 and add the following line to the <list> element of the "adaptedPortlets" bean definition.
-This step is necessary ONLY IF the new portlet is to plug into the ICEcore's proprietary adapter environment.
-In other words, any ICEcore portlet designed to serve URLs of format http://<host>:<port>/ssf/a belongs to this category.
+This step is necessary ONLY IF the new portlet is to plug into the Kablink's proprietary adapter environment.
+In other words, any Kablink portlet designed to serve URLs of format http://<host>:<port>/ssf/a belongs to this category.

 	<value>ss_sample</value>

-7. Execute clean-build-and-full-deploy Ant target in <icecore source>/build.xml appropriate for the edition of the product you're working with.
+7. Execute clean-build-and-full-deploy Ant target in <kablink source>/build.xml appropriate for the edition of the product you're working with.

-8. Start ICEcore server.
+8. Start Kablink server.

-9. Log into ICEcore using browser, select Add Content, add Sample Portlet from under ICEcore category.
+9. Log into Kablink using browser, select Add Content, add Sample Portlet from under Kablink category.

 IF YOU ONLY HAVE BINARY INSTALLATION
 ====================================

-1. Stop ICEcore server.
+1. Stop Kablink server.

 2. Build and deploy the sample by running "ant deploy" from the command line.
 This builds teaming-sample-portlet.jar and copies it into
-<icecore installation>/webapps/ssf/WEB-INF/lib directory.
+<kablink installation>/webapps/ssf/WEB-INF/lib directory.
 It also copies
-a jsp file and some required configuration files into respective sub-directories under <icecore installation>/webapps/ssf/WEB-INF.
+a jsp file and some required configuration files into respective sub-directories under <kablink installation>/webapps/ssf/WEB-INF.

-3. Edit <icecore installation>/webapps/ssf/WEB-INF/portlet.xml and add the following.
+3. Edit <kablink installation>/webapps/ssf/WEB-INF/portlet.xml and add the following.
 If you prefer making this changes in the source tree and deploy the changes from there